What is a brute force attack?

 A brute force attack is a cybersecurity threat where a hacker attempts to access a system by systematically testing different passwords until a correct set of credentials is identified.

 These attacks are a simple and effective method to exploit weak passwords and poorly secured accounts.
 They leverage computational power and persistence to try numerous combinations, often using automated tools, and are incredibly effective.
-According to 2021 data from Verizon, 89% of attacks against web applications entail stolen credentials or brute force attacks.
+According to a 2024 report from Verizon, 77% of attacks against web applications entail stolen credentials or brute force attacks.

-Due to the persistently exposed nature of websites and cloud providers, brute force attacks have become the most common attack vector.
-Anything online protected by passwords, such as login pages, data encryption, and other security mechanisms, can become a target for malicious actors using this method, making it crucial for businesses to understand how these attacks work and how to stop them.
+Due to the persistently exposed nature of websites and cloud providers, brute force attacks have become one of the most common attack vectors.
+Anything online protected by passwords, such as login pages, encrypted data, and other security mechanisms, can become a target for malicious actors using this method, making it crucial for businesses to understand how these attacks work and how to stop them.

 Brute force attacks in their most basic form iterate through every possible combination of characters until a password or encryption key is identified.
 More advanced versions attempt to get a faster match by starting with simple and commonly used passwords from a file and then resorting to an exhaustive search.
 Automated tools help speed up this process by generating and testing thousands of combinations per second.